32 Great Places To Eat Something Kind Of Healthy For DinnerWhere to go when you want to eat “kind of healthy” and not leave hungry.

 Maybe someone ordered pizza for the office all-hands meeting this afternoon, and before that, you raided the supply closet’s stock of mini Twix bars.
 Maybe your friend has just G-chatted you declaring he or she “just feels a little gross right now and would like to eat something light.”

 Either way, when discussing plans for that casual dinner you have on the docket later, you’ve decided you would like to eat something “kind of healthy.”
-We’re not talking going full vegan or signing up for a 10-day juice cleanse.
-What we are talking about is potentially eating some greens or a big salad and maybe a nice piece of fish.
+We’re not talking going full vegan or only drinking juices that are green.
+What we are talking about is potentially eating some salad and maybe a nice piece of fish.

 For those nights, here are some suggestions.

 Bunna Cafe is an Ethiopian restaurant in Bushwick, and it’s one of our favorite spots for a casual meal in the neighborhood.
 Everything here is vegetarian, and the best thing to order is something called “The Feast.”
 It’s a big sampler a bunch of different dishes involving things like kale, collard greens, and red lentils, that you can get as an individual portion or a larger one to share.
 And if you start feeling a little too healthy at any point, you can add a vegan alcoholic milkshake to your meal.

 The moment you walk into Gertie, you feel a little better.
 Maybe it’s because of the floor-to-ceiling windows or the pastel color scheme that transports you inside of a Sunday morning cartoon.
 Either way, it’s a pleasant place, and it’s great for when you want to sit at a little table and eat a whole fish or a plate of vegetable sides.
 This place is also counter-service, so it’s pretty casual, and it doesn’t get too busy due to the fact that it’s mostly known as a breakfast/brunch spot.